Echinops6718/HealthInfo/NIR Light Therapy.md

 Regenerates skin, improves collagen and elastin synthesis, reduces skin thickness and collagenase expression, and increases hair follicle count and hair growth.

-Increases ATP synthesis and reduces reactive oxygen species.
+Increases ATP synthesis, promotes melatonin production, and reduces reactive oxygen species.

 May prevent and treat [[COVID]] and induced injuries.